Writing handlers

 Database CRUD Operations in Handlers

 Within the handler functions, you can perform various Create, Read, Update, and Delete (CRUD) operations on the indexed data stored in the database.
-The @blockflow-labs/utils library provides utility functions to facilitate these operations
+The @blockflow-labs/sdk library provides utility functions to facilitate these operations

 Using BigNumber.js